interactive-cookbook/recipe-generation-model/README.md

 * 'penman_wo_alignments': removes the node-to-token alignments from the amr string (i.e. removes all '~e.X' occurences where X is the aligned token ID)

 **"max_in_len"/"max_out_len"**<br>
 If no limitation and truncation of the input / output sequence should happen, then set the corresponding value to 0.
-Sequences that get truncated are removed from the training data set, i.e. if an input sequence or an output sequences exceeds the maximum length, then that input/output pair is removed from the data set.
+Sequences that get truncated are removed from the training data set, i.e. if an input sequence or an output sequences exceeds the maximum length, then that input/output pair is removed from the data set. **Note**: not restricting the output length during generation will negatively impact your generated texts.
+If "do_eval" is set to true, "max_out_len" should therefore be != 0.

 **Important:** do not change **"remove_unused_columns"** to true or the functions will not work any more (see [here](https://github.com/huggingface/transformers/issues/9520) for more information)